Header Image

 The Last One at the Wedding

-That night, around eight o’clock, I arrived home and retrieved my mail, which was mostly junk, except for a white envelope lacking a return address.
-My name appeared to be typed with an old manual typewriter and was postmarked from Hopps Ferry, New Hampshire.
-Inside was a photo of Aidan, my future son-in-law, looking fifteen pounds heavier and smiling alongside an unknown young woman dressed casually, with her arm draped around his waist.
-The image bore a handwritten message: “WHERE IS DAWN TAGGART???”, which sparked immediate concerns in me.
+Chapter 10 begins with my arrival home around eight o’clock at night.
+As I sorted through my mail, which mostly consisted of junk, one white envelope caught my attention.
+It had no return address, and the name was typed on it with what appeared to be an old manual typewriter, a detail that seemed unusual.
+The envelope was postmarked from Hopps Ferry, New Hampshire.
+Inside, I found a photo of Aidan, my future son-in-law, looking about fifteen pounds heavier than I remembered.
+He was smiling alongside a young woman I didn’t recognize, casually dressed, with her arm around his waist.
+The photo was accompanied by a handwritten message that read: “WHERE IS DAWN TAGGART???”
+This sudden, cryptic message stirred immediate concern and confusion in me.

 Note